 Is cold milk bad for baby?

 There are no studies that have shown that cold milk is bad for babies.
 The American Academy of Pediatrics says that it’s OK to serve your babies formula or milk at room temperature, as long as they do not have an intolerance for it.
+It is important to note that refrigerated milk or formula should be warmed up properly before feeding to avoid potential health risks such as bacterial growth or ingestion of cold milk that could cause discomfort to the baby’s digestive system.

 However, many pediatricians say that warm bottles can cause gastroesophageal reflux, also known as GERD.
 According to the Mayo Clinic, babies with GERD may spit up or have an excessive amount of gas.